-Julia Kidder is a Canadian/Norwegian producer with a BA in Sociology (University of Bergen, UC Berkeley) and a MSc.
+Julia Kidder is a Canadian/Norwegian interdisciplinary artist with a BA in Sociology (University of Bergen, UC Berkeley) and a MSc.
 In Political Science (University of Amsterdam).
 Julia has always been passionate about the environment - most recently working as a digital campaigner for Protect the Inlet (Kwekwecnewtxw) opposing the Trans Mountain pipeline and tanker project.

 Julia believes that good storytelling is key to developing better and more inclusive narratives around climate change, migration and Indigenous rights - and after a decade in communications she has seen her work published in The Guardian, Hobo Magazine, VICE, Huck, GoodSport Magazine and presented at Cannes and the Vancouver Art Book Fair.